choria-io/go-choria/protocol/README.md

 The protocol also supports Federation which further complicates matters as in federated networks there are additional wrapping of packets going on - in practice it's just data copied into the above structure rather than more wrapping.

-JSON Schemas for the whole version 1protocol [can be found in the repo](https://github.com/choria-io/go-protocol/tree/master/protocol/v1/schema), these schemas are used to validate every step of the way.
+JSON Schemas for the whole version 1 protocol [can be found in the repo](https://github.com/choria-io/schemas/tree/master/choria/protocol/v1), these schemas are used to validate every step of the way.

 ## Examples